-“You are pregnant!”
-The minute a woman hears this, she feels more responsible to take care of her health, as this would reflect on her unborn child’s health.
+“I'm pregnant!”
+The moment we realise this, we feel more responsible to take care of our health, as this would reflect on our unborn child’s health.

-A lot of my clients have expressed that they are not sure what exercise they can do while pregnant, so they give up.
-But prenatal exercise is not only safe during most pregnancies, but it also eases many pregnancy discomforts and possibly shorten your labour and delivery and recovery time.
-I would love to see as many women as possible continuing.
+A lot of my pregnancy Pilates clients have expressed that they are not sure what exercise is safe while pregnant, so they give up.
+But exercising while pregnant is not only safe during most pregnancies, but it also eases many pregnancy discomforts and possibly shorten your labour and delivery and recovery time.
+I would love to see as many women as possible continuing to exercise while pregnant.

 So before you start working out for two, it’s good to know what is suitable for a pregnant body.